johnpeart/johnpeart.github.io/src/posts/blogpost/2023-02-06-calculating-the-cost-of-subscriptions.md

 I feel *slightly* ridiculous saying that I subscribe to calendar and contacts apps that, collectively, cost £60 a year; but I do, because they make my life admin a lot easier and faster.
 Fantastical and Cardhop are great, cross-platform apps.
 Fantastical in particular is the best calendar app I've ever used.

 They are pricey though.
 I wish that the developer would strip out some of the more business oriented – and, to me, superfluous – features, enabling a cheaper price, but I don't think it will happen!
-I've tried cancelling these before and it's really hard to go back to life in the slow lane.
+I've tried cancelling these before and it’s really hard to go back to life in the slow lane.
 So I'll have to suck it up.

 <section class="apps-list">
     <dl class="dl--app">